Addiction Treatment Program Overview

 In working to change any negative behavior associated with substance abuse, the best results come when individuals acknowledge their problematic behavior, realize the need for change, and move forward by seeking help.
 Once someone is willing to embrace the process of addiction treatment and make a genuine commitment to take action, that person can begin to heal.

 Our program can benefit all individuals who are interested in leading lives of health, interpersonal wellness, self-directedness, and achievement.
 In treatment, they can begin to develop their full potentials.
-By participating in their classes, being invested in their own recovery, and putting forth effort in therapy sessions, clients in treatment can set the stage for a higher quality of life after treatment.
+By participating in their groups, being invested in their own recovery, and putting forth effort in therapy sessions, clients in treatment can set the stage for a higher quality of life after treatment.

 Medical Detox – the First Step towards Recovery